rubyworks/yes/spec/constraints/13_key.md

 actually applies a separate set of constraints on the keys of a mapping.

-Given a schema with an `key` constraint:
+Given a schema with a `key` constraint:

     ---
     //foo: